picmac/treazrisland/docs/pixellab-prompts.md

 - Add automated script to download generated assets into `frontend/public/themes/pixellab/` while skipping binaries in git.
 - Establish review checkpoints for accessibility (contrast, legibility) and localisation readiness.
 - Create a recurring task to audit this catalogue and associated manifests so documentation stays current with the generated asset set.
+- Draft a launch-day art QA script (visual smoke test, theming spot check in EmulatorJS) and reference it in the launch readiness checklist.